maboudian-lab/arduino-sensing/README.md

 - pySerial
 - csv
 - NumPy
 NumPy and csv should come bundled with a standard Anaconda installation.

+### SD Card Setup
+-You must format the sd card, instructions can be found here: https://learn.adafruit.com/adafruit-adalogger-featherwing/using-the-sd-card
+-If the SD card needs to be reformatted download SD Card Formatter from https://www.sdcard.org/downloads/formatter/ and read the associated instructions manual to do so
+-Arduino Code must include
+#include <SD.h>               // Needed for SD Card writting
+File myFile;                  // Identify the file type

 #### Hardware setup
 Connect all commercial sensors via I2C.
 For Adafruit STEMMA QT cables: